-Glyphosate is so widely used in the U.S. and around the world that traces of the chemical have been found in breast milk, cotton products, beer, wine (even when made with organic grapes), eggs, oatmeal and non-dairy coffee creamer, among other products.
-According to Beyond Pesticides, between 180 and 185 million pounds of Roundup products are applied and sprayed every year in the U.S., making it the most commonly used agriculture chemical in the country.
+Glyphosate is so widely used in the U.S. and around the world that traces of the chemical have been found in breast milk, cotton products, beer, wine (even when made with organic grapes), eggs, oatmeal, and non-dairy coffee creamer, among other products.

 The herbicide has also given rise to genetically modified food, which has been linked to health issues such as infertility, immune problems, faulty insulin regulation, accelerated aging and changes in major organs and the gastrointestinal system.

-If the health risks are not enough to convince you to consider an alternative to Roundup, maybe the environmental impact will change your mind…
+But if the health risks are not enough to convince you to consider an alternative herbicide, maybe the environmental impact will change your mind…

-In order to get the best results from a Roundup alternative, it is best to use in conjunction with other helpful practices, like working to improve soil health, plant nutrition and irrigation.
-Remember, an alternative to Roundup is generally going to be a contact herbicide ( except for electric shock), not a systemic herbicide, such as Roundup which kills the entire plant by entering the vascular system.
+In order to get the best results from an alternative herbicide, it is best to use in conjunction with other helpful practices, like working to improve soil health, plant nutrition, and irrigation.
+Remember, an alternative is generally going to be a contact herbicide (except for electric shock), not a systemic herbicide, which kills the entire plant by entering the vascular system.

 Contact herbicides generally work by burning plant foliage that comes into contact with the product.
 They are only capable of killing weeds that have emerged—they have no residual activity on weeds that emerge after application.

-Salt – Some choose to combine vinegar with salt to make their Roundup alternative more potent.
+Salt* – Some choose to combine vinegar with salt to make their alternative herbicide more potent.
 Like vinegar, salt is a desiccant, so it dries out leaves and stems.
-Combining salt with vinegar will make your alternative to Roundup “extra strength.”

 If you would like more information on ingredient concentration levels for your alternative herbicide, check out this article from Garden Counselor.